• Skip to main content

 Soy Free Miso

 I have to admit, I have never had miso so I wouldn't miss it if I had to avoid soy.
-If one of the visitors to this site hadn't asked meabout a miso soup substitution, I wouldn't have sought out a substitute.
-I searched the Internet and found South River Miso, a company that makes several types of soy free miso.
+If one of the visitors to this site hadn'tย asked me about a miso soup substitution, I wouldn't have sought out a substitute.
+I searched the Internet and foundย South River Miso, a company that makes several types of soy free miso.
 They also have recipes for miso soup.
 If you are missing miso or feeling adventurous, check it out!

 Soy and Dairy Free Cheese